mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-transfer.md

 In this phase, a user enters the identifer of the user they wish to send funds to.
 The PISP executes a `GET /parties/{Type}/{ID}` (or `GET /parties/{Type}/{ID}/{SubId}`) call with the FSPIOP-API, and awaits a callback from the Mojaloop switch.

-If the response is successful, the PISP will recieve a `PUT /parties` callback from the Mojaloop switch.
-The PISP then confirms the recieving party with their user.
+If the `GET /parties/{Type}/{ID}` request is successful, the PISP will recieve a `PUT /parties` callback from the Mojaloop switch.
+The PISP then confirms the Payee with their user.

 Should the PISP receive a `PUT /parties/{Type}/{ID}/error` (or `PUT /parties/{Type}/{ID}/{SubId}/error`) callback, the PISP should display the relevant error to their user.